llpeterson/direct/perspective.md

 | G.Fast (copper) | up to 1 Gbps |
 | PON (optical) | up to 10 Gbps |

-{% center %} *Table 1.
-Common services available for the last-mile connection to your home.* {% endcenter %}
+<caption>Table 1.
+Common services available for the last-mile
+connection to your home.</caption>

 And of course there is also the *mobile* or *cellular* network (also referred to as 4G, but which is rapidly evolving into 5G) that